llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 Optionally, you can install the developer tools via ``pip``.
 This step is only required if you wish to use Serac's developer tools.
 In order to use Python devtools, you will need to create a Python venv.
 This is much more reliable than having Spack install 20+ Python packages.
 In this example, we are using the builtin Python in ``/usr/bin``, but it is possible to use a version installed from Homebrew or elsewhere.

-Next, you will need to install wheel and Sphinx:
+Install wheel and Sphinx:

 .. code-block:: bash

+   python3 -m venv venv
+   source venv/bin/activate
-   python3 -m venv --system-site-packages venv source venv/bin/activate pip install wheel pip install sphinx
+   pip install wheel sphinx
+   sphinx-build --version

 Keep track of the Sphinx version while installing, since you'll need it for the next step.